EKarton/Photos-Drive/apps/web-api/docs/setup.md

 ## Step 1: Setting up your .env file

-1. First, create a new [Google Cloud Project](https://console.cloud.google.com) for the Web API.
+1. First, follow [this guide](./setup_oauth2.md) to create a new GCP project for the Web API, create a new OAuth2 client, and obtain the client ID and client secrets from your newly created OAuth2 client.

-2. Set up OAuth2 in your new GCP project to get its client ID and client secrets.

-   > Note: **do not** use the OAuth2 credentials you made from your CLI client to authenticate with your Web API, since that will make attackers access your photos illegally
+   > Note: **do not** use the same OAuth2 credentials you made from your CLI client to authenticate with your Web API, since that will make attackers access your photos illegally from your Web UI.

-3. Then, create a new [Mapbox](https://www.mapbox.com) account and grab it's API token.
+1. Then, create a new [Mapbox](https://www.mapbox.com) account and grab it's API token.

-4. Generate public and private keys by running:
+1. Generate public and private keys by running:

    ```bash
    openssl genpkey -algorithm ed25519 -out private.pem